kmonsoor/blog.kmonsoor.com/content/articles/golink-server-using-cloudflare-worker-kv.md

 ---
 Title: Creating a free short-link server "on edge" using Cloudflare KV with Worker
-Date: 2021-05-25
+Date: 2021-06-06
 Tags: cloud, computing, url-shortener, url-forwarder, Cloudflare, Cloudflare Worker, Cloudflare KV, Workers KV, on edge, free, go-link
-Slug: on-edge-shortlink-server-cloudflare-kv-worker
+Slug: golink-server-using-cloudflare-worker-kv
 Status: Published
-Summary: Among quite a few ways to implement a url-forwarder, here I'm going to show you how to use free-tier Cloudflare Worker (& KV) to create an in-house, on-edge, no-webserver url-forwarder
+Summary: Among quite a few ways to implement a go-link server (i.e. url-forwarder, short-url server etc.), here I'm going to show you how to use free-tier Cloudflare Worker (& KV) to create an in-house, on-edge, **no-webserver** go-link server.
 ---

-Among quite a few ways to implement a url-forwarder, here I'm going to show you how to use free-tier Cloudflare Worker (& KV) to create an in-house, on-edge, **no-webserver** url-forwarder.
+Among quite a few ways to implement a go-link server (i.e. url-forwarder, short-url server etc.), here I'm going to show you how to use free-tier Cloudflare Worker (& KV) to create an in-house, on-edge, **no-webserver** go-link server.

-For example,
+For example, the short-link for this article is `go.kmonsoor.com/golink-kv`

 * `/latest` (by which I mean `go.yourdomain.co/latest`) may point to `https://www.yourcompany.com/about/news` which is a public page
-* `/hr-help` may point to `https://www.company-internal.com/intranet/portal/docs/hr/contact.html` which is an internal human resources help portal
+* `/hr-help` may point to `https://www.company-internal.com/long-link/hr/contact.html` which is company's internal human-resources help portal
 * `/cnypromo` may point to `https://shop.yourcompany.com/sales/promotions/?marketing-promo=2021-cny` which is a temporary sales promotions page targeting the shoppers during the Chinese new year of 2021.

-Please note that using the setup & code below , it'll be possible resolve shortlinks via a single sub-domain, e.g. `go.your-domain.co/latest`, or `go.your-domain.co/cnypromo`, but it's totally possible (with changing the code) to resolve/re-direct via any number of domains (your own, of course) towards any other public or private URL, and all sorts of novelties.
+Please note that using the setup and the code below, it'll be possible resolve shortlinks via a **single** sub-domain, e.g. `go.your-domain.co`.
+However, it's totally possible (with some modification of the code) to resolve/re-direct via *any number of domains* (your own, of course) towards any other public or private URL, and all sorts of novelties.
 However, for brevity's sake, I'm going to discuss the first one, single sub-domain usecase.

-To setup a short-URL resolver via proper KV+Worker combination, we'll go through these steps:
+To setup a go-link server or short-URL resolver via a proper KV+Worker combination, we'll go through these steps:

 [TOC]

 # Pre-requisites
- * The DNS resolver for the root domain (in the example below, `kmonsoor.com`) needs to be Cloudflare.
-Because the core of the solution, the "worker", runs on the nearest (from the user) edge of Cloudflare using a common KV (key-value) mapping.
+ * The DNS resolver for the **root** domain (in the example below, *`kmonsoor.com`*) needs to be Cloudflare.
+Because the core of the solution, the "worker", runs on the nearest (from the user) edge of Cloudflare using a common KV ("key, value") list.
- * Write permission to the DNS configuration as you'd need to create a new AAAA DNS record.
+ * Write permission to the DNS configuration as you'd need to add a new AAAA DNS record.
  * Some knowledge of Javascript(ES6), as we gonna write the worker in that language.